Technical Senior High School: Sports

 St. Cloud Tech has a number of boys' and girls' sports programs, including football, baseball, basketball, volleyball, gymnastics, golf, softball, hockey, alpine skiing, lacrosse, Nordic skiing, wrestling, soccer, tennis, swimming, cross-country running, track and field and adaptive sports.
 Tech is in the Central Lakes Conference, competing against other high schools in and around central Minnesota, including its crosstown rival Apollo.
 Tech's mascot is the Tiger, with its athletic teams sporting the tiger's colors of black and orange.
-Tech's football team formerly played across the street from the school at Clark Field, which was affectionately nicknamed "The Pit" or "The Hole" by opposing school's players.
+Tech's football team formerly played across the street from the school at Clark Field, which opposing schools' players nicknamed "The Pit" or "The Hole".

-In September 2012, it was announced that Clark Field would be temporarily but indefinitely closed because of poor conditions, including mold and lead.
-Varsity events that would have been held there are held at Saint Cloud State University.
+In September 2012, it was announced that Clark Field would temporarily but indefinitely close because of poor conditions, including mold and lead.
+Varsity events that would have been held there were held at St. Cloud State University.
 The field is still used for smaller events.
 Tech's new sports complex is on the same grounds as the new high school.
-As a result, athletic activities occur on site on the new complex of fields for baseball, football, soccer, and tennis.
+Athletic activities occur on site on the new complex of fields for baseball, football, soccer, and tennis.

 Music

 Tech High School has a music program, with orchestra, band, and choir as the three major components.
 The orchestra program is broken into three groups, by their ability: Concert Orchestra, Symphony Orchestra, and Chamber Orchestra.
 The Chamber Orchestra is a smaller elite group of musicians who have volunteered to practice before school one day a week.
 It performs at special events in the community, as well as at Tech.
 The Symphony Orchestra is the primary orchestral group, and the Concert group comprises mostly freshman and sophomore students.
-A notable previous director of the orchestra program is Steven Eckblad, now retired, who is still a prominent musician in the St. Cloud area, teaching cello and bass while playing bass in the St. Cloud Symphony Orchestra.
-Some Tech students also participate in the St. Cloud Symphony.
-The band is conducted by Jessica Scherer, the choir by Victoria Hedtke, and the orchestra by Carlin Mayhew.

 The Tech Band and Orchestra have a tradition of going on tour every two years to a major U.S. city.
 Some recent destinations have been Orlando in 2014, New Orleans in 2012, and New York City in 2010.